Total Thyroidectomy for Thyrotoxicosis

 To treat hyperthyroidism that is severe or unresponsive to other treatments.

-Relief from symptoms of hyperthyroidism, reduced risk of complications.
+Relief from symptoms of hyperthyroidism, reduced risk of thyroid storm, and potential cure.

-Bleeding, infection, damage to nearby nerves and parathyroid glands.
+Bleeding, infection, damage to nearby nerves, and hypocalcemia due to parathyroid gland injury.

-Under general anesthesia, through an incision in the neck.
+Under general anesthesia, through a horizontal incision in the neck.

-What is the typical hospital stay after a total thyroidectomy?
+What is the typical recovery time after total thyroidectomy

 If you have any feedback, please get in touch.